Where does positive thinking come from?

 Therefore, the voice you usually hear in your head is usually cynical, limiting, and monotonous.
 And usually, it doesn’t give you anything.

 It seems to you that the dialogue you conduct with yourself non-stop simply gives an account of what you see and experience.
-In fact, however, the opposite is true.
+However, the opposite is true.
 With your dialogue, you create your own life experience and then act in a way that corresponds to that creation.

 It seems to you that your inner reactions are caused by outer facts.
 Meanwhile, your inner reactions are simply neural pathways caused by the rise and fall of neurochemicals.